circleci/circleci-docs/jekyll/_cci2/language-haskell.md

 ## Common Trouble Shooting

-If you see `stack test` fails due to `Process exited with code: ExitFailure (-9) (THIS MAY INDICATE OUT OF MEMORY)`, add `-j1` option like the following.
+If you see `stack test` fails due to `Process exited with code: ExitFailure (-9) (THIS MAY INDICATE OUT OF MEMORY)`, consider adding `-j1` option like the following.
 This will avoid the build using multiple cores hence reduce its memory usage, while it may lead a longer test time.